MSP’s Guide to Local Storage as a Backup Destination

 But that’s not necessarily true.
-There are solid reasons to use local storage infrastructure for backup, including:
+There are solid reasons to use local storage backup, including:

 - Cost: Under certain circumstances, local storage can be less expensive, especially from the total cost of ownership (TCO) perspective.
 In the cloud, you pay on an ongoing basis for data storage, whereas with local storage, the majority of your costs are upfront capital expenses.
 Once you set up local storage, you can use it for a long time while paying only minimal maintenance costs.

 - Access: Data that is backed up to local storage can often be recovered more quickly than data backed up to the cloud.
 That is because you don’t need to rely on the public Internet (where, if you are lucky, you’ll see bandwidth rates of only around one gigabyte per second) to download the data.
 Instead, you can transfer it over your local network, or (even better) directly from storage media to your device.
 In this respect, local storage is especially useful if you have a demanding RTO requirement to meet.

 - Security: Although, as we explain below in the “best practices” section, there are important security considerations to take into account for local storage, local storage is more secure in some respects than cloud storage.
 Local storage does not require you to move data into someone else’s infrastructure and expose it to the public Internet.

 - 3-2-1 backup: It’s a best practice to follow a 3-2-1 backup strategy, which entails having three independent copies of your data, at least two of which exist on independent media.
 Local storage helps you meet this requirement by serving as one of those locations.